 The land becomes a unique environment in search of a symbiosis between humans and animals, and of peaceful coexistence between species through architecture.

 Grancey-le-Château, A world at the Edge / Patrick Berger’s Birds’s Pavilion is presented in conjunction with How Will We Live Together? the 17th International Architecture Exhibition – La Biennale di Venezia, from May 22 to November 21, 2021.

-With Le Consortium Unlimited endowment fund, La Fondation de France and C3B – VINCI Construction France's support.
+With Le Consortium Unlimited endowment fund, La Fondation de France and C3B – VINCI Construction France and Buzz Management's support.

 Consortium-Land (Catherine Bonnotte, Franck Gautherot, Seungduk Kim and Géraldine Minet)

 Le Consortium Land is the Consortium Museum’s department for research and experimentation/architecture, social issues and environment.
 Founded in 1977, the Consortium Museum is a contemporary art center located in a 4,000 m2 building renovated and transformed by Japanese architect Shigeru Ban.
 It has developed a publishing company (Les presses du réel), and a movie production company (Anna Sanders films).
 The Consortium Museum has established an extended, uninterrupted dialogue with artists, making it an exacting laboratory and space for aesthetic debate, with exhibitions as its language.

 Throughout its history, the Consortium Museum has developed specific expertise in the conception and realization of large-scale projects related to architecture, visual arts, cinema and publishing.
 It models itself as an actor for cultural development on a territorial level.